-Fellows in both tracks receive skilled supervision and support, exposure to the intellectual framework in which the work occurs, and individualized attention to their skills development.
+At their community placements, fellows receive skilled supervision and support, exposure to the intellectual framework in which the work occurs, and individualized attention to their skills development.
 Their placements are supplemented by John Jay coursework, professional development, and mentoring.

 - Access to a growing learning community in the field of youth justice through a series of skill-based workshops and symposia.